- « Previous blog

 - Make it unique while remaining entirely professional.
 Make use of high-quality resume paper.

-- Forget about photos, graphics, colored paper, and unusual print styles; they must be scannable and don’t make a good first impression.
+- Forget about photos, graphics, coloured paper, and unusual print styles; they must be scannable and don’t make a good first impression.
 Most big firms will now scan your resume into an automated applicant tracking system, which might result in faster retrieval for current or future interviews.
 Bring plenty of resumes to the fair, at least two for each company you’re interested in.
 Bring plenty of copies of your resume if you have numerous hobbies or work ambitions.

 Be Serious About the Event